Limit of Visits to Machu Picchu: Hours, Shifts, and More

 Disadvantages:

-- Need to book tickets months in advance.
+- Tickets must be booked months in advance.

-Climate: This is the rainy season, with a higher probability of precipitation.
-Rain can be light or heavy, affecting the experience at the archaeological site.
+Climate: During the rainy season, there is a higher chance of precipitation.
+The rains can be light or heavy, affecting the experience at the archaeological site.

 Advantages:

-- Fewer visitors, ideal for those seeking tranquility.
+- Fewer people, ideal for those seeking tranquility.

 Disadvantages:

-- Slippery paths and occasional closures of routes like the Inca Trail.
+- Slippery paths and occasional trail closures like the Inca Trail.

 - Frequent rain.